| Appendix 5: Articles

 departments to organize the people to participate in the task

+with four views.
 Next, Minister Lt-Gen Myint Aung reported on the

 ministry's undertakings for development of agriculture and

+matters to be undertaken by peasants.
 Next, Chairman of Yangon Division Law and Order

 Restoration Council Commander Maj-Gen Khin Maung Than said